bruceravel/demeter/documentation/Artemis/startup/main.rst

   the program.
 After reporting a bug to the :demeter:`ifeffit` mailing list, Bruce may ask for information obtained using these menu items.
-This submenu is only displayed if the :configparam:`artemis,debug_menus` configuration parameter is set to a true value.
+This submenu is only displayed if the :configparam:`Artemis,debug_menus` configuration parameter is set to a true value.

 - :guilabel:`Show Ifeffit's memory use` item displays a crude,